 Become a Waste Warrior and Help Your Community!

-The Master Recycler Program is a volunteer training for people who want to learn more about zero waste concepts and how to engage with their community, improve the environment, and shape the future.
+Burbank Waste Warriors is a volunteer training program for people who want to learn more about zero waste concepts and how to engage with their community, improve the environment, and shape the future.

 The program involves seven diverse classes that cover all aspects of Zero Waste, including the 6 R’s of waste reduction:

-Graduates of the Master Recycler Program will have attended all seven courses, PLUS performed 30 hours of volunteer work or individual projects that focus on waste reduction, thoughtful consumption, composting or recycling.
+Graduates of the Waste Warrior program will have attended all eight courses, PLUS performed 30 hours of volunteer work or individual projects that focus on waste reduction, thoughtful consumption, composting or recycling.